nub-coders/nub-userbot/README.md

-# 🤖 Advanced Pyrogram Userbot
+# 🤖 Advanced Nub Userbot

 A feature-rich Telegram userbot built with Pyrogram, offering a wide range of automation and utility features for power users.